appswithlove/updraft-sdk-android/README.md

 ## Local Development

 In order to locally develop this plugin, the sample project can be used for easy testing.
-Additionally, the gradle task `install` allows to install the current version to Maven Local.
+Additionally, the gradle task `publishToMavenLocal` allows to install the current version to Maven Local.

 ## Release